openrails/openrails/Source/Documentation/Manual/physics.rst

   by the brake system.
 - ``Wagon(ORTSEPBrakeControlsBrakePipe`` -- Set to 1 for UIC EP brake: brake pipe
   pressure is electrically controlled at every fitted car.
+- ``Wagon(ORTSBrakeRelayValveRatio`` -- Determines the proportionality constant
+  between pressure as demanded by the triple valve and brake cylinder pressure.
+  This is achieved via a relay valve which sets BC pressure proportionally.
+  Relay valves may be installed to achieve higher brake cylinder pressures, dynamic brake blending or variable load compensation.
+- ``Wagon(ORTSBrakeRelayValveApplicationRate`` -- Brake cylinder pressure application
+  rate achieved by the relay valve, if fitted.
+- ``Wagon(ORTSBrakeRelayValveReleaseRate`` -- Brake cylinder pressure release
+  rate achieved by the relay valve, if fitted.
+- ``Wagon(ORTSMaxTripleValveCylinderPressure`` -- Maximum cylinder pressure demanded
+  by the triple valve.
+For example, UIC distributors set maximum cylinder pressure to 3.8 bar when brake pipe is below 3.5 bar, and further brake pipe discharging does not increase cylinder pressure.
 - ``Engine(ORTSMainResChargingRate`` -- Rate of main reservoir pressure change
   in psi per second when the compressor is on (default .4).
 - ``Engine(ORTSEngineBrakeReleaseRate`` -- Rate of engine brake pressure